 Sometimes LSCs have particular skills.
 For instance, they may speak an additional language (which is especially useful when some learners have that as their first language).

 In the UK, there are no compulsory qualifications to become an LSC.
-Instead, emphasis is on personal attributes.
+Instead, the emphasis is on personal attributes.
 However, you may benefit from qualifications in early years.
 Also, you may be able to start as a trainee through an apprenticeship scheme.